jolheiser/gitea/docs/content/doc/advanced/repo-indexer.en-us.md

 ## Setting up the repository indexer

-Gitea can search through the files of the repositories by enabling this function in your [`app.ini`](https://docs.gitea.io/en-us/config-cheat-sheet/):
+Gitea can search through the files of repositories by enabling this function in your [`app.ini`](https://docs.gitea.io/en-us/config-cheat-sheet/):

 ```
 [indexer]